At its core, sales enablement is about getting the best out of your sales reps.

 • Weeks 5-8: Run pilot program with five to 10 reps.

-• Weeks 9-12: Refine based on feedback and roll out to full team.
+• Weeks 9-12: Refine based on feedback and roll out to the entire team.

 Change management is crucial.
 Your reps might worry AI will replace them or add complexity to their workflow.
 Address these concerns head-on.
 Show them how AI handles the boring stuff so they can focus on building relationships.